mojaloop/helm/sdk-scheme-adapter/README.md

    _IMPORTANT: The above command includes config changes to deploy a single instance with disable persistence, etc which is not recommended for Production grade installations.
 Please refer to the [Bitnami Redis values.yaml](https://github.com/bitnami/charts/blob/master/bitnami/kafka/values.yaml) for available configuration parameters._

-Ensure that you configure the appropriate configurations to match the above in the [SDK-Scheme-Adapter values.yaml](./values.yaml):
+Ensure that you configure the appropriate configurations to match the above in the [values.yaml](./values.yaml):

    ```yaml
    kafka: